 Should you apply anti-seize on spark plug threads?

-Copper spark plugs never needed anti-seize
+In the OLD DAYS, Copper spark plugs never needed anti-seize

 In the old days when engines and cylinder heads were made from cast iron and copper spark plugs only lasted 12,000 miles, there was no need for anti-seize.
-The spark plugs never stayed in the engine long enough to seize to the cylinder head.
+The spark plugs never stayed in the engine long enough to seize in the cylinder head.
 Plus, they were similar materials—steel and cast iron.

 Platinum spark plugs and aluminum heads changed everything

-When car makers switched to platinum tipped spark plugs that lasted up to 100,000 miles, spark plugs started to seize in the cylinder heads.
-The problem got even worse as car makers switched to aluminum cylinder heads.
+When carmakers switched to platinum-tipped spark plugs that lasted up to 100,000 miles, spark plugs started to seize in the cylinder heads.
+The problem got even worse as carmakers switched to aluminum cylinder heads.
 The dissimilar metals went through a galvanic reaction where metal transferred and welded the spark plugs to the head.
 When the DIYer or professional tech went to remove the spark plugs, they would often rip the threads right out of the cylinder head.

-That’s when spark plug manufacturers and car makers started recommending the application of a small dab of anti-seize on spark plug threads.
+That’s when spark plug manufacturers and carmakers started recommending the application of a small dab of anti-seize on spark plug threads.
 That way, the spark plug could be removed easily the next time.

-If you’re RE-INSTALLING spark plugs, you should apply anti-seize because the factory applied release agents are damaged upon removal.
+If you’re RE-INSTALLING spark plugs, you should apply anti-seize because the factory-applied release agents are damaged upon removal.
 Most

 shell distortion and combustion gas leaks and also spark plug thread damage in the cylinder head.